On The Decoding Error Weight of One or Two Deletion Channels: Definitions and Preliminaries

 We will also be interested in the \emph{expected normalized distance} which is the average normalized distance between the transmitted word and the decoder's output.
 The distance will depend upon the channel of interest.
 For example, for the BSC we will consider the Hamming distance, while for the deletion and insertion channels, the Levenshtein distance will be of interest.
-Hence, for a channel $\ch$, distance function $d$, and a decoder $\cD$, we let $\perr(\ch,\cC,\cD,d) \triangleq \frac{\sum_{\bfc\in\cC}\perr(\bfc,d)}{|\cC|}$, where
+Formal definition of the expected normalized distance is given below.

+\begin{definition} \textbf{\emph{The expected normalized distance.}} The expected normalized distance of a decoder $\cD$, with respect to a channel $\ch$, a code $\cC$, and a distance function $d$ is denoted by $\perr(\ch,\cC,\cD,d)$.
+Its value is defined as where